enkidevs/curriculum/lua/lua-core/intro-to-lua/intro-code-lua.md

 - The `--` is used to denote a **single line comment**.
 These often contain notes written by the author!

-> For this course, notes will either describe the code or display the output for code.
+> In most cases, notes will often contain the output for code.

 - The `print("Hello, world!")` is used to **output the string**[3] "Hello, world!" to the terminal.